 Watch Your Posture

-Once you've shaken hands with the interviewer and sat down, you need to make sure that you sit upright, in a relaxed position in your chair to give a positive impression that you're comfortable and feeling confident.
+Once you’ve shaken hands with interviewer and sat down, you need to make sure that you sit upright, but relaxed position in your chair to give a positive impression that you’re comfortable and feeling confident.

-If you're sat in front of a desk, then it doesn't matter so much as no one is going to be looking underneath the desk to view your legs, however, if you're sat at the corner of a large table or in an open space, you need to be aware of your leg movements.
+If you’re sat in front of a desk, then it doesn’t matter so much as no one is going to be looking underneath the desk to view your legs, however if you’re sat at the corners of a large table or in an open space, you need to be aware of your leg movements.

 To convey confidence and professionalism, you need to make sure that you speak in a very clear and controlled manner at all times.
-If you sound monotone, you could come across as boring and lacking in personality.
+If you sound to monotone, you could come across boring and lacking personality.

-That said, make sure that you don’t overdo it, otherwise you could give the impression that you’re childish and emotional.
+That said, watch out that you don’t overdo it otherwise you could give that impression that your childish and emotional.
 You need to make sure that you speak with the interviewer as an equal.

 Try to breathe before you answer each question as this will give you time to think about your answer.
-Watch out that the interviewer has finished the question before you interrupt.
+Watch out that the interviewer has finished the question before you butt in.

 Your Eye Contact

-There's a fine line between being attentive and being scary so alternate where you look during the interview.
-If you don't like looking directly into people’s eyes, then try looking at their nose or mouth.
+There’s a fine line between being attentive and being scary so alternate where you look during the course of the interview.
+If you don’t like looking directly into people eyes then try looking at their nose or mouth.